PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 * *includeInMask*: A dictionary of keyed boolean values indicating if the mask associated with an operation is considered a testable mask to be included in a probe (e.g. blue link).
 The key is the media type or 'default'--for all unspecified media types.
 Example: { 'default': false, 'video':true}

 * *transitions*: The set of media type transitions supported by the operation.
 Transitions are defined as source media type to target media type, separated by '.' (e.g. "video.video").

+    > IMPORTANT: Transitions are associated with file type.

 * *qaList*: The list of prompts to the user for a probes associated with the operation in QA.

-* *donor_processor*: A factory function that creates a donor mask/segment.
+* *donor_processor*:  A processor is factory function that creates a donor mask/segment.
 At this time there are three:  *maskgen.masks.donor_rules.image_interpolate*, *maskgen.masks.donor_rules.audio_donor* and *maskgen.masks.donor_rules.video_donor*.
 Use the for their respective operations if the donor has a spatial or temporal constraints (e.g not the entire media as in a global operation such as Antiforensics).

     Thus, not all operations that accept donors require a processor.
 For those that use a global mask, it is not needed.

-* *generateMask*: describes to the type change information generated during the original and manipulated media during comparison and mask generation.
+* *generateMask*: Describes to the type change information generated during the original and manipulated media during comparison and mask generation.
 In some cases, mask generation is not required, only capturing media meta-data changes.
 These type of operations are referred to as 'global' operations, affecting diffuse parts of the media type such as transforms.
 Options for the generate mask attribute include:

     - meta : meta-data only
     - frames: capture meta- data on frames
     - all: include spatial masks